In Wooden Toys We Trust

 Made in Pennsylvania

-Channel Craft is a manufacturer of authentic American toys, games, and puzzles.
+Channel Craft (available on Amazon) is a manufacturer of authentic American toys, games, and puzzles.
 I had to exclude them from the list because many of their other products are made with non-wood materials, but I’m giving them an honorable mention since they’ve got a nice selection of wooden train whistles, airplanes, boomerangs, and basic craft kits.

 Snake Eyes Yard Games

 Since I intended the list to be for children-appropriate wooden toys, I had to leave Snake Eyes Yard Games (available on Etsy & Amazon) out.
 But as a manufacturer of jumbo-sized wooden yard games, Snake Eyes is a solid candidate for an honorable mention.

 Tailored towards people frat-boy age and up, Snake Eyes’s signature product is their yard dice, which comes with six chunky dice that are more than a handful.
 For a nice family activity to pass the day, check out their collection of American-made wooden yard games.

 If you’ve made it this far, then you must really care about your wooden toys being American-made.
 So, you deserve to understand which criteria I used to build this list.

 You guessed it, “Made in USA” is the number one requirement!
 But since you’re wondering, here are the other things I considered, when choosing to include or exclude American wooden toy brands:

 - The toys are manufactured in the United States of America.
 Complete due diligence of a complex globalized supply chain is no easy task, but I did my best to vet each brand.
 At the very least, each brand’s website writes that their toys are made in the USA.